Cancel anytime

 Opportunities

-- Increasing demand for recycled battery materials
+- Growing demand for battery recycling and materials

-- Government incentives for domestic battery production
+- Government incentives and regulations supporting domestic battery production

 Threats

-- Fluctuations in battery metal prices
+- Fluctuations in commodity prices (lithium, nickel, cobalt)

-- Regulatory changes impacting recycling and mining
+- Regulatory changes and permitting delays

 Competitors and Market Share